hong-niu/bios-611-project/README.md

 with username: rstudio and password: 55 (or whatever password one chooses to set).

 # Building the Final Report:
-There are two ways to build the final report.
-To build an html version, one may call:
+Due to Latex issues with the M1 Mac docker image, the final report will be presented as an HTML document.
+To build the html version, one may call:

-- make Writeup-rmd.html
+- make BIOS611_Report_Final_html.html

 This should run out of the box, run the appropriate scripts, and generate the final html document.
 All auxiliary files including final report can be removed with

 - make clean

+# Future Work
+In the future, a Latex version of the report will be provided.
+The following instructions are from the midterm for the course, and has been outdated.

 Finally, in order to be able to make the final writeup as a tex file to PDF, tinytex must be manually installed in Rstudio by going to the console and entering: